jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/unregisteredUserProcessing/unregisteredUserProcessing.rst

 1. Copy link or embed code (:ref:`Click here to read more about link/code creation<createInitLink>`.)

 2. Modify your link by adding redirectUrl={yourUrl} parameter.
-In examples below you can see added redirectUrl to the both shareable link and embed code, f.e.: redirect url to https://www.google.com
+In examples below you can see added redirectUrl to both the shareable link and the embed code, f.e.: redirect url to https://www.google.com

 **Shareable link with redirect url**